EmanateStudios/UCSD_MontyHallGame/README.md

-# UCSD - DoorProbabilityGame
+# UCSD - Door Probability Game
-A game to test how people learn when provided a game of probabilities with additional unknown factors left open to discovery
+A game to test how people learn when provided a game of probabilities with unknown factors left open to discovery

 ## Technologies used:
 Main code accomplished with Vanilla Javascript.